Narthur/ohc-handbook/Section 1 - General.md

 \* Ouachita Hills College has received a Letter of Exemption from Certification issued by the Arkansas Department of Higher Education to offer non-academic or church-related courses and grant non-academic awards or church-related degrees.

 ** Completion of this program does not meet eligibility requirements for teacher certification in the State of Arkansas Public School System.

+## Description of Our Campus
+Ouachita Hills College, operated by Ouachita Ministries, Inc. (a supporting ministry of the Seventh-day Adventist Church), is located on 421 acres on the outskirts of Amity, Arkansas.
+Ouachita Hills Academy also shares the campus.
+An orchard, a vineyard, and a large garden beautify the grounds in the spring.
+The grounds are graced with several ponds, the Antoine River, greenhouses, cabinet shop, auto shop, and other structures related to the practical arts.
+A complete picture of the beauty of our home can only be gained by making a personal visit.
+All are welcome.